 Who is the father of the computer?

-There are hundreds of people who have major contributions to the computer.
-Below are the primary founding fathers of computing, the computer, and the personal computer we know and use today.
+There are hundreds of people who have major contributions to the field of computing.
+The following sections detail the primary founding fathers of computing, the computer, and the personal computer we all know and use today.

-Charles Babbage is considered to be the father of computing after his invention and concept of the Analytical Engine in 1837.
-The Analytical Engine contained an Arithmetic Logic Unit (ALU), basic flow control, and integrated memory and is the first general-purpose computer concept.
-Unfortunately, because of funding issues this computer was never built while Charles Babbage's was alive.
+Charles Babbage was considered to be the father of computing after his invention and concept of the Analytical Engine in 1837.
+The Analytical Engine contained an Arithmetic Logic Unit (ALU), basic flow control, and integrated memory; hailed as the first general-purpose computer concept.
+Unfortunately, because of funding issues this computer was never built while Charles Babbage was alive.

-However, in 1910 Henry Babbage, Charles Babbage's youngest son was able to complete a portion of this machine and was able to perform basic calculations.
+However, in 1910 Henry Babbage, Charles Babbage's youngest son was able to complete a portion of the machine that could perform basic calculations.
 In addition, in 1991, the London Science Museum completed a working version of the Analytical Engine No 2, which incorporated his refinements Babbage discovered during his initial development of the Analytical Engine.

-Henry Edward Roberts coined the term "personal computer" and is considered to be the father of personal computers after he released of the Altair 8800 on December 19, 1974.
-It was later published on the front cover of Popular Electronics in 1975 making it almost instantly a huge success.
+Henry Edward Roberts coined the term "personal computer" and was considered to be their father after he released of the Altair 8800 on December 19, 1974.
+It was later published on the front cover of Popular Electronics in 1975 making it an overnight success.
 The computer was available as a kit for $439 or assembled for $621 and had several additional add-ons such as a memory board and interface boards.
-By August 1975 over 5,000 Altair 8800 personal computers were sold and started the personal computer revolution.
+By August 1975, over 5,000 Altair 8800 personal computers were sold; starting the personal computer revolution.